AdobeDocs/experience-manager-65.en/help/communities/analytics.md

 If using an existing report suite that mapped any of the variables within evar1 through evar11 and event1 through event7, it will be necessary to [remap the AEM variables](#modifying-analytics-variable-mapping) and restore the original mapping.

-Following is an example of default mappings after following the [getting started tutorial](/help/communities/getting-started-enablement.md):
+Following is an example of default mappings:

 ![map-analytics](assets/map-analytics1.png)